 By enrolling in TSA PreCheck, travelers get to skip the normal shoes-off liquids-out slow-moving standard airport security screening.
 Instead, you use a dedicated security lane where you just plop your bags on the belt and walk through a normal metal detector.

 Almost all TSA PreCheck travelers clear through security in less than 5 minutes.
-In fact, during February 2021, 100% of PreCheck passengers waited less than 5 minutes to clear security.
-Even before the pandemic reduced travel, it was common for 95% of PreCheck passengers to wait less than 5 minutes.
+In fact, according to TSA data, 99% of PreCheck passengers wait less than 10 minutes to clear security.

-There are more than 200 airports that participate in TSA PreCheck, including all major airports in the U.S. You can browse an interactive map with all participating airports on the TSA website.
+More than 200 airports offer TSA PreCheck screening lanes, including all major airports in the U.S. The TSA website has an interactive map of all participating airports.

-What would you pay for 5 years of avoiding needing to remove your shoes, laptop, liquids, belts, and light jackets when going through TSA?
-The great news is that the application fee is quite reasonable: $85.
-That's just $17 per year.
+What would you pay for five years of not needing to remove your shoes, laptop, liquids, belts, and light jackets when going through TSA?
+The great news is that the application fee is quite reasonable: $78 — which is just under $16 per year.

 TSA PreCheck Participating Airlines